Are you an advisor? Go to Unbiased Pro

 What is a tax deduction?

-These tax deductions for seniors can help you protect your income in retirement.
+As a senior citizen or retiree, you might be eligible for several tax deductions.
+These tax deductions for seniors can help you protect your income in retirement

-What tax breaks are available for seniors?
+What tax deductions are available for seniors?

 Eligibility for each of the tax breaks for seniors depends on several factors.